Last Updated August 19th, 2023 at 09:37 am by Lisa

 - 2 cups fresh spinach

 Use a ratio of 1 cup rice to 2 cups water with beef bouillon or beef stock, you can scale up or down check your rice package instructions.
 Feel free to swap in beef, chicken, or vegetable broth for better flavor.
-I also LOVE Better Than Beef Buillon to flavor the rice, it is totally Sassy approved.
+I also LOVE Better Than Beef Buillon or a box of beef stock to flavor the rice.
+Both options are totally Sassy approved.

 Bring the stock/water to a boil, add rice and salt (skip salt if using bullion).
 And if you want to add a pat of butter, it makes rice taste even better.
 Cover the pot and simmer for 18 minutes on low and don't remove the lid.
 Brown rice takes 30 minutes.
 Check the rice, and if done turn off the heat, replace the lid, and let it rest for several minutes in the steamy pan.
 Use a fork to fluff it up!

 Brown and crumble 3 lbs of ground beef in a large skillet.
-Place in a large bowl with the drippings.
+Place in a large bowl with the fat drippings.
+Dogs need some fat.
+You can also use ground turkey or other protein suggestions.

-Chop, shred, or process all the veggies.
+PRO TIP: Chop, shred, or process all the veggies.
 My dog is a small dog and prefers the veggies finely shredded in a food processor.
-You can use a knife or a box grater works too.
+You can also use a knife or a box grater to chop it even finer.

 $20 of ingredients made 40 individual 1 cup homemade servings or about $.50/serving.
 Store-bought dry food is about $.41 per serving.
-So yes, homemade is more expensive but has fresh nutrition and ingredients I believe are good for your dog, after all, dogs ate human leftovers and scraps way before dog food was manufactured!
+So yes, homemade is a tiny bit more expensive, but the fresh nutrition and ingredients I believe are good for your dog, after all, dogs ate human leftovers and scraps way before dog food was manufactured!

 This serving size is for my 11-pound dog, she is small.
 So you would need to calculate the number of daily calories your dog needs.